Bayes factor functions for testing partial correlation coefficients: Methodology

-A method of moments (MOM) empirical Bayes estimator for \(\nu\) was proposed by \cite{DATTA2025}.
+A method of moments (MOM) empirical Bayes estimator for \(\nu\) was proposed by \cite{DATTA2025} { for replicated experiments}.
 It is demonstrated that under the null hypothesis, the MOM estimator of \(\nu\) converges to 1.
 Additionally, they suggest that when informative subject-matter knowledge is available, selecting \(\nu > 1\) can help strengthen evidence in favor of the true hypothesis.
-However, in the absence of such prior knowledge, \(\nu = 1\) should be the default choice.
-Figure \ref{NM_prior} illustrates how \(\nu\) influences the variability around the prior mode.
+However, in the absence of such prior knowledge or absence of replication, \(\nu = 1\) should be the default choice {since it ensures that the prior assigns sufficient mass across a wide range of plausible effect sizes.} Figure \ref{NM_prior} illustrates how \(\nu\) influences the variability around the prior mode.

-Since \(\nu\) influences the precision of the prior , i.e., the variability around its mode, it should be selected such that over 90\% of the prior mass is allocated to reasonable effect sizes.
-For instance, if the prior mode is set at \(|\rho^*| = 0.5\), then 90\% of the prior mass should be concentrated within the range \(\pm(0.2, 0.8)\).
-In all the examples presented below, we observed that any value of \(\nu \geq 1\) allocates over 95\% of the prior mass to desired effect sizes.
-Therefore, we set \(\nu = 1\) for all the examples.